jens-create/socialdata2023/docs/index.md

 Let's look into the data and see if the work of the policymakers have made a change in the last 5 years or so...

+{% include atlantic_ave_crashes.html %}

+It's clear that the desired effect of the renovation project has not been achieved.
+The number of accidents has increased since the renovation project was initiated.
+Keep in mind that in 2020 the NYPD changed their strategy and rolled out the `No report` policy, and thus, minor accidents were not reported by the police.
+This could explain the decrease in the number of accidents in 2020.
+However, the number of accidents in 2021 is still higher than the number of accidents in 2019.
+Thus, the renovation project has not had the desired effect.

 <br><br>